MEET OUR TEAM

 SIAN HAIGH-BROWN BSC MA PGCE SAH CHA

 Country Canines Hydrotherapy is owned and managed by Sian.
 Opening the Hydrotherapy Centre has been the realisation of a lifelong dream.
-Sian’s own dog and Mascot to the centre Lola, has suffered from chronic multiple joint problems and has had many pioneering surgeries, where hydrotherapy rehabilitation is integral to recovery and ongoing management of arthritis and understands first hand how her customers feel.
+Sian’s own dog and Mascot to the centre Lola the Newfoundland has suffered from chronic multiple joint and heart problems and has had many pioneering surgeries, where hydrotherapy rehabilitation is integral to recovery and ongoing management of arthritis and understands first hand how her customers feel.
 Sian, Lola and the Hydrotherapy Centre have been featured on Channel 4’s SuperVet with Noel Fitzpatrick whom pioneered all of Lola’s surgery.

 Sian grew up in the local countryside & started out her canine career in the Veterinary industry working in Small Animal Practice & progressed onto starting her studies at Vet School.
 During these initial years Sian gained much valued theoretical knwoledge and clinical hands on experience.